Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </table>

 ## Statistics
-Statistics are used by clients to visualize or query attributes.
-For example, clients can visualize all unique values with a (Need to have full definition of statistics and how they are used)
+Statistics are used by clients to define symbology without having to read all data.
+For example, if you want to define a unique value symbology, statistics are used to collect all unique values within the layer and calculate the number features that are included in a unique value.
+Beside symbology, statistics are also used to filter data.

-**Access for statistics from REST API**
+**Access statistics from REST API**
 <table>
 <tr>
     <td>Type</td>